daycith/learning_golang/README.md

 }
 ```

 Returning and handling errors in Go is a little different from other languages, so it deserves a new discussion.
-However, I show you how to call this simple function and handle the error in a basis way:
+However, I will show you how to call this simple function and handle the error in a simple way:

 ```go
 division, err := functions.Divide(2, 0)